 Place the tray in the oven and bake for about 30-40 minutes or until the phyllo dough is crispy.

 When the pistachio baklava is done cooking, remove it from the oven.
-As soon as you do, pour the syrup over the entire tray.
+As soon as you do, pour the cooled syrup over the entire top of the baklava.

 Allow the baklava to sit until completely cooled (at least one hour) before serving.
 You can sprinkle extra chopped nuts on top.
 Enjoy!